OskartDayton/llama.cpp-cuda-setup-popos/README.md

 ## ✅ Result

-- Fully working llama.cpp server with GPU acceleration
+- Fully working llama.cpp server with GPU acceleration.
-- API available locally for SillyTavern or curl
+- API available locally for SillyTavern or curl.
-- CUDA toolchain debugged and stable
+- CUDA toolchain debugged and stable.
-- No internet required
+- No internet required.

 ---

+## 🤝 Contributing

+Contributions and suggestions are welcome!
+Please open an issue or submit a pull request.

+---

-## 📜 License
+## 📄 License

 MIT – free to use, adapt, share.

 ---

-Happy hacking! 🧠
+Happy hacking! 🦠